bertofurth/Seagate-Central-Utils/motion/README-motion.md

 coming from an attached USB camera as the source for it's image stream.
-This will add significant processing load to "motion" because it will need to spend CPU cycles decompressing each received JPEG image in order to analyse it.
+This will add significant processing load to "motion" because it will need to spend CPU cycles decompressing each received JPEG image in order to analyse it and detect a motion event.

-It is much better if motion can receive images in a raw and uncompressed format.
+It is much better if motion can receive images in a raw and uncompressed format from the camera.

 Try to use the ffprobe tool (see above) to see what kinds of raw or uncompressed streams your camera supports.